Meet Our Therapists — Laura Cox

 What made you decide to become a therapist?

-I always knew I wanted to be in a helping field, whether that be a doctor or a teacher, but then I was on the other side of therapy as a client and saw just how helpful and magical and life-changing therapy could be.
+I always knew I wanted to be in a helping field, whether that be a doctor or a teacher, but then I was on the other side of therapy as a client and saw just how helpful, magical, and life-changing therapy could be.
 I realized that I wanted to be part of that therapeutic process and help facilitate positive change for my own clients.

 What are your specialties?